Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

-are then linear combinations of cosine and sine functions of the form: and
+Denote $|j|^2$ by $j^2$, the solutions to (1.2) are linear combinations of cosine and sine functions of the form: and

-where $j\in\Bbb Z^d$, $j^2=|j|^2$ and $\cdot$ is the usual scalar product.
-These solutions are either periodic or quasi-periodic in time.
+where $\cdot$ is the usual scalar product.
+These solutions are, generally speaking, quasi-periodic in time (``periodic" with several frequencies).

 After the addition of the nonlinear terms, it is natural to investigate the bifurcation of these quasi-periodic solutions.
-We use the space-time approach initiated in \cite{W3}, which seems almost necessary here.
+We use the space-time approach initiated in \cite{W2}, cf. also \cite{W3} for a review of this approach.